Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 When they conflict, Google hesitates.
 Conflicting details make the AI uncertain about what’s actually true.

-Why Salons Benefit Most
+Why Hearing Clinics Benefit Most

 What Google Needs From Your Website